Diversity & Inclusion: Building an Equitable Workplace

 Chic and Stylish: How Fashion Industry Tackles Diversity

-In Austin, where tech startups are as everywhere as barbecue joints, companies are embracing inclusion to attract talent from across the range.
+In Austin, where tech startups are as everywhere as barbecue joints, companies are embracing inclusion to attract talent from across the spectrum.
 Meanwhile, in Denver, the elevation isn’t the only thing that’s high—so are the stakes for creating equitable workplaces as the tech scene rapidly grows.

 Steps to Building an Equitable Workplace